Magnetic response of twisted bilayer graphene: Abstract

 \section{Abstract}

-We consider the Bistritzer-MacDonald model for twisted bilayer graphene (TBG) in external magnetic fields and study spectral properties of the model and a semiclassical description of the density of states (DOS).
-The explicit expansion of the DOS enables us to study magnetic response properties such as magnetic oscillations which includes Shubnikov-de Haas and de Haas van Alphen oscillations as well as the quantum Hall effect.
-In particular, we find very different behaviour when studying tunnelling interactions of type AA'/BB' compared to AB'/BA' (chiral/anti-chiral interactions) shedding light on experimentally observed degeneracies of Landau levels.
+In this article, we analyse the Bistritzer--MacDonald (BM) model (also known as the continuum model) of twisted bilayer graphene (TBG) with an additional external magnetic field.
+We provide an explicit semiclassical asymptotic expansion of the density of states (DOS) in the limit of strong magnetic fields.
+The explicit expansion of the DOS enables us to study magnetic response properties such as magnetic oscillations which includes Shubnikov-de Haas and de Haas-van Alphen oscillations as well as the integer quantum Hall effect.
+In particular, we elucidate the role played by different types of interlayer tunnelings ($AA^{\prime}$/$BB^{\prime}$ vs. $AB^{\prime}$/$BA^{\prime}$) in the study of the DOS, and magnetic properties.